-Change in the fishery due to the WKIMP is predicted to be minimal because:
+Change in the fishery due to the SKIMP is predicted to be minimal because:

 - More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program, such that the remaining fishers now have greater relative access to the available biomass.
-This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm or reject this assumption. - Charter fishers are generally highly mobile and should be able to adapt to the spatial restrictions. - The largest SZ in the WKIMP (Kangaroo Island Upwelling SZ) lies far offshore and does not overlap with recognised fishing grounds. - The Cape Borda and Cape du Couedic SZs were fished by charter operators but there are numerous other locations that remain available for fishing both in and out of the WKIMP. - There are few operators within the WKIMP and therefore minimal competition for fishing grounds. - The estimated displaced effort was 0.41 per cent of the total average annual effort in the fishery (Econsearch 2014).
+This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm or reject this assumption. - Charter fishers are generally highly mobile and should be able to adapt to the spatial restrictions. - The Seal Bay SZ was not a recognised charter fishing destination and there are numerous other locations that remain available for fishing both in and out of the SKIMP. - There was no estimated displaced effort due to the SKIMP (EconSearch 2014).